codeandtheory/YComponentBrowser/README.md

      * The title for the image.
      * The image to display.
      * The detail label which is an optional parameter, allows a user to include additional details about the image if needed.
      * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title, details, and image to be displayed vertically or horizontally.

   ![icons](https://user-images.githubusercontent.com/61827955/192448768-7a36e1a9-5fea-44c8-bd4a-d16989b52f43.png)

+ ### Font Category
  a user can create a font category as follows:
  ```
 enum FontSample {